One Week in Northern Spain, the Perfect Itinerary for "Green Spain"

 you'll see these beauties all over the rolling hills of northern Spain

 I fell utterly in love with northern Spain on a recent geographical cure.
-Here's a fantastic 7 day itinerary for beautiful northern Spain.
+Here's a fantastic 7 day itinerary for touring or road tripping through beautiful northern Spain.

 I've written about Barcelona in other posts.
 This itinerary focuses on the less touristy and drop dead gorgeous regions of natural beauty -- the Basque country, Cantabria, and Asturias.
 If you're an "is it pretty?" person, northern Spain is for you.